xscriptorcode/xkyber_crypto/README.md

-# xKyberCrypto
+# XKyber_crypto

-**xKyberCrypto** is a library for post-quantum encryption in Dart, based on the Kyber algorithm.
-It is designed for applications requiring high standards of cryptographic security, especially in the context of Flutter.

-The Kyber algorithm is part of the proposals selected by NIST for post-quantum cryptography standards, designed to withstand attacks from quantum computers.
+Is a Dart library for post-quantum encryption, providing a Key Encapsulation Mechanism (KEM) based on the Kyber algorithm.
+Kyber is a post-quantum cryptographic scheme selected by NIST for standardization, designed to be secure against attacks from quantum computers.

 ## Features

-- Generation of public and private key pairs using the Kyber algorithm.
+- Generation of public and private key pairs using the Kyber KEM.
-- Message encryption using a public key to produce a shared key.
+- Encapsulation of a shared secret using a public key.
-- Decryption of encrypted messages using a private key to recover the shared key.
+- Decapsulation of the shared secret using a private key.
-- Secure deterministic noise generation using AES in CTR mode.
-- Compatible with the latest versions of Dart and its tools.
+- The shared secret can then be used with a symmetric cipher (e.g., AES-GCM) to encrypt or decrypt arbitrary messages.
+- Uses SHAKE128 and fully follows the official Kyber specifications.

 ---